Abdominal Aortic Aneurysm (cont.)

 The most common cause of aortic aneurysms is "hardening of the arteries" called arteriosclerosis.
-At least 80% of aortic aneurysms are from arteriosclerosis.
+At a majority of aortic aneurysms are from arteriosclerosis.
 The arteriosclerosis can weaken the aortic wall and the increased pressure of the blood being pumped through the aorta causes weakness of the inner layer of the aortic wall.

 The aortic wall has three layers, the tunica adventitia, tunica media, and tunica intima.
 The layers add strength to the aorta as well as elasticity to tolerate changes in blood pressure.
 Chronically increased blood pressure causes the media layer to break down and leads to the continuous, slow dilation of the aorta.